sean1292/cse185-spring18-week1/CSE185_Week1_PartI.md

 To get started:

-1. Make a Github account (github.com) and send your username to @mgymrek on slack.
+1. Make a Github account (github.com) and send your username to to the TA for your section on slack.
 2. Click on the <a href="TODO">Assignment invitation link</a> to create your own private repository for the week 1 assignment.

 Your new repository, named "cse185-week1-<username>", is your own private copy of the repository for this week's assignment.
 Every week you'll create a similar private repository.
 You should see the following files listed: